InternetOfPins/OnePin/README.md

 ## Goals

-Touch this key areas a prove its feasibility.
+Touch this key areas to prove its feasibility.

 1. Provide zero cost abstraction to multiple pin frameworks, as required base to efficiently achieve the following points. ✔
 2. Abstract common concepts as logic level inversion. ✔